-Currently, I’m a PhD student at Harvard, supervised by Hima Lakkaraju, researching trustworthy ML.
-My current interests include attributing value to data and faithful reasoning in LLMs.
-I previously worked within JPMorgan AI Research under the direction of Daniele Magazzeni and Saumitra Mishra, where I researched new global counterfactual explanations methods and their impact in assessing model fairness.
+I’m also a PhD student at Harvard, supervised by Hima Lakkaraju.
+We recently worked on efficient data attribution techniques and faithful reasoning in LLMs.
+I previously worked within JPMorgan AI Research under the direction of Daniele Magazzeni and Saumitra Mishra, where I researched new global counterfactual explanation methods.
+Before that, I graduated the Cambridge MEng, where I was supervised by Adrian Weller and Umang Bhatt.
+My research centered around providing meaningful explanations for uncertainty estimates from probabilistic models.

 Download my CV for further details.